-In 2 Kings, the only apparent approved revolt against a reigning government official is recorded.
+In 2 Kings, the only apparently approved revolt against a reigning government official is recorded.
 Athaliah, the mother of Ahaziah, began to destroy the royal offspring of the house of Judah.
 However, Joash the son of Ahaziah was taken by the king’s daughter and hidden from Athaliah so that the bloodline would be preserved.
 Six years later, Jehoiada gathered men around him, declared Joash to be king, and put Athaliah to death.

 Daniel records a number of civil disobedience examples.
 The first is found in chapter 3 where Shadrach, Meshach and Abednego refused to bow down to the golden idol in disobedience to King Nebuchadnezzar’s command.
 The second is in chapter 6 where Daniel defies King Darius’ decree to not pray to anyone other than the king.
 In both cases, God rescued His people from the death penalty that was imposed, signaling His approval of their actions.

 In the New Testament, the book of Acts records the civil disobedience of Peter and John towards the authorities that were in power at the time.
-After Peter healed a man born lame, they were arrested for preaching about Jesus and put in jail.
-The religious authorities were determined to stop them from teaching about Jesus; however, Peter said: “Whether it is right in the sight of God to give heed to you rather than to God, you be the judge; for we cannot stop speaking about what we have seen and heard” (Acts 4:19–20).
+After Peter healed a man born lame, Peter and John were arrested for preaching about Jesus and put in jail.
+The religious authorities were determined to stop them from teaching about Jesus; however, Peter said, “Whether it is right in the sight of God to give heed to you rather than to God, you be the judge; for we cannot stop speaking about what we have seen and heard” (Acts 4:19–20).
 Later, the rulers confronted the apostles again and reminded them of their command to not teach about Jesus, but Peter responded, “We must obey God rather than men” (Acts 5:29).

 What conclusions can be drawn from the above biblical examples?
 The guidelines for a Christian’s civil disobedience can be summed as follows:

-• Christians should resist a government that commands or compels evil, and should work nonviolently within the laws of the land to change a government that permits evil.
+• Christians should resist a government that commands or compels evil and should work nonviolently within the laws of the land to change a government that permits evil.

 • Civil disobedience is permitted when the government’s laws or commands are in direct violation of God’s laws and commands.